TheIoTLearningInitiative/IntelCurie/documentation/Peripherals.md

 # Peripherals

-# I2C

-> Arduino 101
-> > You will need to use 2 pull-up resistors (10k Ohm) between the SCL/SDA lines and 3.3V.
-The I2C lines on Quark SE Sensor Subsystem does not have internal pull-up, so external one is required.
-From Zephyr Samples Drivers Grove-Lcd Documentation

 # Sensors Subsystem

 > 32-bit DSP core @ 32 MHz, Supporting ARCv2 ISA and floating point unit, 8 KB instruction cache, 2-way associative, 8 KB DCCM